codex-storage/nim-codex/README.md

      --agent-string         Node agent string which is used as identifier in network [=Codex].
  -p, --api-port             The REST Api port [=8080].
  -c, --cache-size           The size in MiB of the block cache, 0 disables the cache [=100].
+     --persistence          Enables persistence mechanism, requires an Ethereum node [=false].
      --eth-provider         The URL of the JSON-RPC API of the Ethereum node [=ws://localhost:8545].
-     --eth-account          The Ethereum account that is used for storage contracts [=EthAddress.default].
+     --eth-account          The Ethereum account that is used for storage contracts [=EthAddress.none].
-     --eth-deployment       The json file describing the contract deployment [=string.default].
+     --eth-deployment       The json file describing the contract deployment [=string.none].

 Available sub-commands: